There are so many fun, simple, beautiful things we can do with our families to celebrate the real meaning of Easter.

 Saturday (the day Jesus was resting in Heaven) is for the Easter Bunny and egg hunts and all that fun stuff.
 We have often had a neighborhood egg hunt on Saturday morning (or sometimes, it’s worked better do do it earlier in the week.

 Here’s one of our earliest neighborhood Easter egg hunts:

 The kids and I used to make simple fliers and take them around to all the neighbors but now we do a Facebook event and send emails to those who don’t do Facebook.
 We ask that every child bring 10 plastic eggs filled with candy or stickers or other prizes.
-Usually someone does a few “money” eggs with quarters and one time even a few dollars (that was a big hit!).
+Usually someone does a few “money” eggs with quarters and one time even a $20 bill (that was a big hit!).

 At the end, we give a prize to the child who found the most eggs then we usually divide up all the eggs somewhat evenly and hang out with the neighbors eating candy for a while.

 For the past couple of years, we’ve taken things up a notch and we do a special egg hunt for the older teens and adults involving eggs hidden in really challenging places and each egg has a number inside it that corresponds to a prize that the finder of that egg gets at the close of the hunt.
 Everyone from the neighborhood donates prizes that can include everything from gift cards to cash to random “white elephant” type gifts.

 Here are some photos from our neighborhood egg hunts in the past couple years – the tradition has become quite a staple of our neighborhood!